Seattle Web Design

 3. Directory: These look like: “http://www.yourwebdesigner.com/yourbusiness/”.
 These are simply directories that the web designer has created to put your files in.

 How important is search engine traffic to small business websites?
 Super duper critical.
 Google knows the difference between domains and directories.
 In order to rank well, you want to have all of your content be just about your business, not mixed in with who knows how many other small businesses on who knows how many other directories.
 Domain age is another factor in ranking, and the sooner you get your own domain the better.
-Eventually, if you’re a serious business, you’ll get your own domain, and all that time you’ve spent living on someone else’s won’t count.
+Eventually, if you’re a serious business, you’ll get your own domain, and all that time you’ve spent living on someone else’s domain won’t count.

 Don’t you want control over your own website?
 I can’t even begin to count how many people contact me with “my website designer has disappeared” stories.
 Over and over again.
 The only way to have complete control over your website, is to own your own domain.